CSC207-UofT/course-project-newtapp/phase1/design_document.md

  - Implementing a WebApp

-   A key design descision our group made was to focus our Social Media App towards a Web Application, to maximize the reach and scope of our app.
-We specifically decided to use Spring Boot as our back-end API server, because of it's easy implementation in Java, and PostgreSQL for the implementation of our Databases.
+   A key design decision our group made was to focus our Social Media App towards a Web Application, to maximize the reach and scope of our app.
+We specifically decided to use Spring Boot as our back-end API server, because of its easy implementation in Java, and PostgreSQL for the implementation of our Databases.

  - Int IDs

    After working on our code, we decided to change User IDs from a string to a unique integer ID.
 Originally, we planned to pair non-unique usernames with a unique string userID, consisting of the username itself and a number identifier, such as "alex#01".
 We wanted to compare the User Dds lexicographically based on the Unicode value of each string character, to be easily able to sort and search through IDs.

-   However, after moving to Spring Boot and implementing Databses for getting and writing data, we found PostgreSQL Databases to offer an easy way of automatically setting unique integer IDs in chronological order, so we decided to utilize PostgreSQL's handy implementation of int ids.
+   However, after moving to Spring Boot and implementing Databases for getting and writing data, we found PostgreSQL Databases to offer an easy way of automatically setting unique integer IDs in chronological order, so we decided to utilize PostgreSQL's handy implementation of int ids.

 ## Clean Architecture